ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

 ## High-Level Architecture

 1. **DCmon Token Contract**
-   - ERC-20 (via OpenZeppelin) with deposit and withdraw for underlying MON.
+   - ERC-20 (via OpenZeppelin) with deposit and withdraw for underlying WMON (wrapped Monad native).
    - `recordRewards` function accepts staking rewards (MON) from the operator and splits automatically (70/30).
    - Optional `distributePlayerReward` helper moves funds from the player pool to reward recipients.
    - Contract lives at `Contracts/DCMon.sol` (new file added in this patch).